idfy-io/docs/apidocs.md

 ## Obtaining an access token

-An access creating can be obtained by making a request to the OAuth2 token endpoint.
+An access token can be obtained by making a request to the OAuth2 token endpoint.

 The request must include the following parameters: